MrP01/BachelorsThesis/library/node-seal-usage.md

   parms, // Encryption Parameters true, // ExpandModChain securityLevel // Enforce a security level
-)
+);

 if (!context.parametersSet()) {
   throw new Error(
-    'Could not set the parameters in the given context.
-Please try different encryption parameters.'
+    "Could not set the parameters in the given context.
+Please try different encryption parameters."
-  )
+  );
 }
 ```